 It turns out, peanuts are actually legumes and grow underground.
 That makes peanuts related to other legumes that may or may not lead to an allergic reaction.
 See what peanuts are related to HERE.

-I had to also understand that although my son is allergic to a legume, MOST tree nuts are made in a shared factory.
+I also understood that although my son is allergic to a legume, MOST tree nuts are made in a shared factory.

-I will continue to add that from 2016-2019 my son only showed an allergic reaction to peanuts.
-Our last allergist appointment in the fall of 2019 showed that he is now currently allergic to peanuts along with several tree nuts.
-Additional allergies are something we were told could happen, yet really hoped never would.
+I will continue to add that from 2016-2019; my son only showed an allergic reaction to peanuts.
+Our last allergist appointment in the fall of 2019 showed that he is currently allergic to peanuts along with several tree nuts.
+Additional allergies are something doctors told us could happen yet really hoped never would.

 Here is what happens when the body eats a food someone is allergic to: